Transforms

 Transform plugins

-You can add support for custom transform types by declaring transform plugins in a transform-plugins.yml file at the root of your building blocks repository:
+You can add support for custom transform types by declaring transform plugins in bblocks-config.yaml:

 plugins: